meismann/jasmine-coverage-javascript-coffeescript/README.md

     bundle exec rake jasmine:coverage JASMINE_COVERAGE_MINIMUM=75

-If you were not previously using Jasmine Headless Webkit already, it may be of interest that you can now run your whole test suite without a browser, simply on the command line, with:
+If you have not been previously using Jasmine Headless Webkit already, it may be of interest that you can now run your whole test suite without a browser, simply on the command line, with:

-    bundle rake jasmine:headless
+    bundle exec rake jasmine:headless

 ## Output